-Work on expectations, not adjectives. ’Wow’-factor, ‘superb’ website, ‘awesome design’, ‘Kickass’ UI are all worth nothing, if you haven’t defined and understood them perfectly.
+Work on expectations, not adjectives. ’Wow’-factor, ‘superb’ website, ‘awesome design’, and ‘Kickass’ UI are all worth nothing if you haven’t defined and understood them perfectly.
 Engage with your clients right from the initial phase to chart out a clear set of feasible expectations.

 3. Written Communication matters

 Calls are good and meetings are fine.
 But to maintain accountability, every communication and decision SHOULD go on record through documentation.
 When things go south, it is this precaution that proves useful.

 Approvals can be deceiving.
 Sign-offs however are accountable.
 Written confirmations always help in progressing the project without any disputes.
 Keep taking sign-offs on sprints to ensure transparency.